 Who is eligible to receive help under the McKinney-Vento Act?

-If you lost your housing and now live in a shelter, motel, vehicle, camping ground, or temporary trailer; on the street; doubled-up with family or friends; or in another type of temporary or inadequate housing, you may be able to receive help for your child through a federal law called the McKinney-Vento Act.
+If a student is in a temporary living situation due to loss of housing or economic hardship, and now is living in a shelter, motel, vehicle, camping ground, or temporary trailer; on the street; doubled-up with family or friends; or in another type of temporary or inadequate housing, this student may be eligible for services through a federal law called the McKinney-Vento Act.

 Homeless children and youth are those who lack a fixed, regular, and adequate nighttime residence.

 Under the federal McKinney-Vento Act, children and youth in homeless situations have the right to:

 - Go to school, no matter where they live or how long they have lived there.

 - Attend either the local school or the school of origin, if this is in their best interest; the school of origin is the school the child attended when s/he was permanently housed or the school in which the child was last enrolled.